crL96/rock-paper-scissors/README.md

-# rock-papper-scissors
+# rock-paper-scissors
-Rock papper scissors project as part of The Odin Project
+Rock paper scissors project as part of The Odin Project Plays in console